perguth/flip-tape/README.md

 Attaches all tape-methods that print out to the command-line plus the `.t()` and `.test()` methods to the String prototype.

-If you write [standard JS](https://github.com/feross/standard) and only use the flipped syntax you can add `// eslint-disable-line` behind the require statement to suppress the unused variable warning.

 #### `'[message]'.test([opt], cb)`

 Calls `tape` like this: `tape([message], [opt], cb)`.